vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

 * everyone can create a User node - meaning that everyone can sign up
 * authenticated users can add card details to their own user node

-> Note: You can use permission queries to express the last permission like this:
+> Note: Use a permission query on the createCardDetails mutation like this:

 ```graphql
 {